 His Inventions Changed The World

-By 1930, it was estimated that around 20,000 people were watching television regularly.
-Today, that number has grown to more than 5 billion.
-Jenkins continued broadcasting from this location until shortly before his death in 1934.
+By 1930, an estimated 20,000 people watched television regularly.
+Today, that number is measured in billions.
+Charles Jenkins continued broadcasting from this location until shortly before his death in 1934.
 His inventions had changed the world forever.
 (The Boyhood of an Inventor, the autobiography of Charles Francis Jenkins, 1931)

-Jenkins himself often stepped into the role of director, and interestingly, the first television cameraman was a woman—Florence Clark, an important member of his staff.
+Jenkins frequently took on the role of director, and interestingly, the first television cameraman was a woman—Florence Clark, an important member of his staff.
+In these photos, Jenkins and Clark can be seen preparing for the historic July 2nd broadcast and again later, filming on set.